-Electric vehicles, innovative new approaches to mobile computing, and the internet of things (IoT) are just three of the emerging technologies that could transform fire and rescue operations in 2020.
+Electric vehicles, new innovative approaches to mobile computing and the internet of things (IoT) are just three of the emerging technologies that could transform fire and rescue operations in 2021.
 Not only will these trends affect the ways first responders do their jobs, but they also have the potential to reduce operational costs, improve situational awareness and save lives.

 Sound far-fetched?
 It isn’t.
 Prototype electric fire engines and ambulances are already being tested today.
 In fact, an electric fire engine has been built for the fire brigade in Linz, Austria.
 Granted, this Mercedes Sprinter-based tactical vehicle is a far cry from a full-sized ladder truck, but it is a step in the right direction.
 On a larger scale, Rosenbauer’s Concept Fire Truck (CFT) is already showing firefighters that electric vehicles can not only be as good as diesel trucks, but potentially offer more benefits and capabilities.

 Meanwhile, the Danish ambulance builder Falck has converted a Tesla Model X electric car into a prototype electric ambulance to demonstrate the possibilities of the platform for EMS.
 Like the electric fire trucks cited above, this electric ambulance recharges back at the station until the next call comes in.
 The Danish city of Copenhagen plans to add Falck electric ambulances to its fleet in the near future.

 Mobile will take off